lowercasename/homepage/src/pages/academia.md

 My academic work examines the manifestations of utopia, the commons, and precarity in contemporary culture, with a particular interest in post-2008 poetry, novels, and speculative fiction, and cultural production within contemporary global activist movements.

-In 2020 I finished writing my PhD dissertation at [Birkbeck, University of London](http://www.bbk.ac.uk/arts/research/research-students/english-and-humanities/Raphael-Kabo).
+In 2020 I finished writing my PhD dissertation at Birkbeck, University of London.
+My first book, [_Utopia Beyond Capitalism in Contemporary Literature_](https://www.bloomsbury.com/uk/utopia-beyond-capitalism-in-contemporary-literature-9781350288553/), came out in 2023.

 ![Photograph of me presenting my paper 'The Utopian Body in Contemporary Literatures of Crisis' at BACLS 2018, Loughborough University, UK](/assets/BACLS-2018.jpg)
 _Photograph by Carly Marie Robinson ([@carlymarierobbbo](https://twitter.com/carlymarierobbo))_

+### Beyond Gender Research Collective

+I am a co-founder of the non-hierarchical research collective [Beyond Gender](https://beyondgender.space/), an ongoing experiment in collaborative writing, close reading, and theorising about the possibilities of science fiction.

 ### Utopian Acts 2018